6.1 Boards of Examiners

-126.96.36.199 Faculties should operate one awards board for undergraduate programmes and one for taught postgraduate programmes, per division, convened by the Subject Chief Examiner(s).
-Where the size of Division renders one meeting impracticable it is permissible for the faculty to hold subject level awards boards.
+188.8.131.52 Faculties should operate one Awards Board for undergraduate programmes and one for taught postgraduate programmes, per division (or equivalent), convened by the Subject Chief Examiner(s).
+Where the size of division (or equivalent) renders one meeting impracticable it is permissible for the faculty to hold subject level awards boards.

-188.8.131.52 Where a faculty considers that subject-level awards boards are required, this should be notified to Academic Registry in advance of any meetings of such boards taking place.
+184.108.40.206 Where a faculty considers that subject-level Awards Boards are required, this should be notified to Academic Registry in advance of any meetings of such boards taking place.

-184.108.40.206 Awards boards should meet once per year in advance of the appropriate Undergraduate or Taught Postgraduate graduation ceremony and: after the relevant module boards are completed and awards algorithms have been run; and in time to meet the deadline specified by Academic Registry for the return of award recommendations.
-See dates for the current academic year.
+220.127.116.11 Awards Boards should meet once per year in advance of the appropriate Undergraduate or Taught Postgraduate graduation ceremony and: after the relevant Module Boards are completed and awards algorithms have been run; and in time to meet the deadline specified by Academic Registry for the return of award recommendations.

 (i) A Subject Chief Examiner as Chair

 (ii) The Subject Chief Examiner(s) not included as (i) above